 The Right Time to Declare Love

-I answered a question on the right time to declare love on Philosophy in Action Radio on 8 December 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the right time to declare love on 8 December 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 When should a person declare his love for another?
 What is an appropriate amount of time to wait before saying "I love you" in a new relationship?
 New relationships often start out strong, but then the feelings of eros dissipate after a few months.
 When you meet someone who you share the same values and ideals (and you are super-attracted to him or her) when should you say those three little words?